surya-rakanta/ExistGrid/README.md

 Revisions:

-Add paste from external program feature
+- Add paste from external program feature and automatic add row when pasting
+- Fixed bug when doing mouse scroll